Shujun-He/RibonanzaNet/README.md

   Number of samples processed per GPU per batch.

 - `test_batch_size`: 8
-  Batch size used for testing the model.
+  Batch size used for testing the model per GPU per batch.

 - `epochs`: 40
-  Total number of training cycles the model goes through.
+  Total number of training epochs the model goes through.

 - `dropout`: 0.05
   The dropout rate for regularization to prevent overfitting.
 It represents the proportion of neurons that are randomly dropped out of the neural network during training.